openstack-archive/tricircle/doc/source/multi-pod-installation-devstack.rst

 - 1 Install DevStack.
 Please refer to
   `DevStack document <http://docs.openstack.org/developer/devstack/>`_
-  on how to install DevStack into single VM or physical machine.
+  on how to install DevStack into single VM or bare metal server.

 - 2 In DevStack folder, create a file local.conf, and copy the content of `local.conf node1 sample <https://github.com/openstack/tricircle/blob/master/devstack/local.conf.node_1.sample>`_